ljw1004/vbspec/vb/type-members.md

 If the declarator contains an `As` clause, the clause specifies the type of the members introduced by the declaration.
 If the type is omitted and strict semantics are being used, a compile-time error occurs.
 Otherwise the type of the members is implicitly `Object` or the type of the members' type character.

-> __Note__

-> There is no ambiguity in the syntax: if a declarator omits a type, it will always use the type of a following declarator.
+__Note.__ There is no ambiguity in the syntax: if a declarator omits a type, it will always use the type of a following declarator.

 The accessibility domain of an instance or shared variable's type or array element type must be the same as or a superset of the accessibility domain of the instance or shared variable itself.